Cost Settings

 Required fields for contracts configuration

-After setting it up, when creating a contract, those fields are marked as obligatory and must be filled up to proceed with the contract workflow.
+After setting it up, when creating a contract, those fields are marked as obligatory and must be completed to proceed with the contract workflow.
 By clicking View, you'll be redirected to the missing data.

 Required fields validation message for contracts

-The type column in contracts and expenses is a drop-down menu.
 Click Add to create more types for selection.
+Click Description and Prefix code fields to edit.
 Use the More menu More menu icon to deactivate a default type.

 Contract, Cost Payment Application, and Expense Approval Workflows

 Project administrators can create custom approval workflows for contracts, cost payment applications, and expenses.
-This allows you to automate the routing of documents for internal review and maintain company-defined processes' consistency and transparency across projects.
+This allows you to automate the routing of documents for internal review and maintain the consistency and transparency of company-defined processes across projects.
 Learn more about approval workflows.

 Toggle Auto start after submission to automatically start the approval workflow after submission of the cost payment application.
 Switching this option affects new applications and those in status Draft, Pending Supplier Input, and Revise and Resubmit.
 Learn more about payment applications’ statuses.